mmBs/mmbs.github.io/_posts/2016-11-07-android-studio-tips-tricks.md

 6. Go to implementation: `cmd` + `option` + `b` (Windows / Linux: `ctrl` + `shift` + `b`).
     Let's say you have an interface.
-By clicking on the interface name and then clicking the `Goto implementation` shortcut, you will be redirected to classes which implement that interface.
+By clicking on the interface name and then clicking the `Go to implementation` shortcut, you will be redirected to classes which implement that interface.

 7. Go to declaration: `cmd` + `b` (Windows / Linux: `ctrl` + `b`).
     It allows you to quickly check and go to a declaration of a class, method or a variable.